 Dr Matt Wilkes

-Matt is a Registrar in Anaesthesia and Critical Care, a Doctoral Student at the Extreme Environment Laboratory, a Research Fellow at the Centre for Altitude, Space and Extreme Environment Medicine and a Director of Adventure Medic Ltd. He has worked as an anaesthetist in the UK, New Zealand and Nepal; a researcher in New York and the Bolivian Andes, an Altitude Physician in the Khumbu and a Flight Physician in East Africa with the AMREF Flying Doctors.
+Matt is an NHS Registrar in Anaesthesia & Critical Care, a doctoral student at the Extreme Environment Laboratory, a Research Fellow at CASE Medicine and a Director of Adventure Medic Ltd. He has worked as an anaesthetist in the UK, New Zealand and Nepal; a researcher in New York and the Bolivian Andes, an Altitude Physician in the Khumbu and a Flight Physician in East Africa with the AMREF Flying Doctors.
 Matt’s master’s degree was in Mountain Medicine, focussed on the pathophysiology of cerebral altitude illness.
 Passionate about paragliding, Matt founded the FFPP to improve safety and performance in the sport he loves.
 He is supported by the Royal Aerospace Society GP Olley Award.

 Dr Lucy Hawkes